charmbracelet/soft-serve/README.md

 Soft Serve at its core manages your server authentication and authorization.
 Authentication verifies the identity of a user, while authorization determines their access rights to a repository.

-To manage the server users and access, use the SSH command-line interface to manage access settings, users, and repos.
+To manage the server users, access, and repos, you can use the SSH command line interface.

 Try `ssh localhost -i ~/.ssh/id_ed25519 -p 23231 help` for more info.
 Make sure you use your key here.